nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### Deleting a person

-1. Deleting a person while all persons are being shown
+1. Deleting a person while all people are being shown

-   1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
+   1. Prerequisites: List all people using the `list` command.
+Multiple people in the list.

    1. Test case: `delete 1`<br>
       Expected: First contact is deleted from the list.
 Details of the deleted contact shown in the status message.
 Timestamp in the status bar is updated.